protontypes/open-sustainable-technology/README.md

 - [LoadProfileGenerator](https://github.com/FZJ-IEK3-VSA/LoadProfileGenerator) - Program for generating load curves for residential consumers.
 Agentbased and extremly detailed
 - [The-building-data-genome-project](https://github.com/buds-lab/the-building-data-genome-project) - A collection of non-residential buildings for performance analysis and algorithm benchmarking.
 - [VOLTTRON](https://github.com/VOLTTRON/volttron) - The platform provides services for collecting and storing data from buildings and devices and provides an environment for developing applications which interact with that data.
-- [OpenEnergyMonitor](https://github.com/openenergymonitor) - Open-source energy monitoring tools to help us relate to our use of energy, our energy systems and the challenge of sustainable energy.
 - [EnergyPlus](https://github.com/NREL/EnergyPlus) -  is a whole building energy simulation program that engineers, architects, and researchers use to model both energy consumption and water use in buildings.
 - [OpenStudio](https://github.com/NREL/OpenStudio) -  is a cross-platform collection of software tools to support whole building energy modeling using EnergyPlus and advanced daylight analysis using Radiance.
 - [BEMServer](https://github.com/HIT2GAP-EU-PROJECT/bemserver) - An open source Python server to deploy energy management solutions for buildings.